The Effectiveness of Laser Drilling on Various Materials

 Such uses for glass within the manufacturing industry are, for example, for electrical interconnects in chip packaging.
 The reason glass makes for such a good interposer is because it offers a good level of dimensional stability, it has a low level of insertion loss, and it is coefficient of thermal expansion at a level that matches that of silicon.

 Other uses for laser drilling on glass are for the creation of leak test holes, which are replications of faults that may occur in vials.
 This helps to produce high-quality final products.
-The following video shows the laser drilling process on glass:
+The following video shows the laser drilling glass process:

 Laser drilling has developed to become a vital part of the manufacturing process, thanks to its ability to easily adapt between a host of different materials.
 As each manufacturing process will most likely use several materials throughout, having one machine that can handle all of these is hugely beneficial and cost-effective.

 Thanks to this adaptability, laser drilling is commonly found in industries such as the aerospace industry, automotive industry, semi-conductor industry, electronics industry, and the medical sector.
-If you’re interested in hearing more on the other processes that our Pulsed Fiber Laser and Continuous Wave Fiber Laser range can undertake, simply get in contact with us here.
+If you’re interested in hearing more on the other processes that our Pulsed Fiber Laser and Continuous Wave Fiber Laser range can undertake, simply call us on +44(0)1489 779696 or get in contact with us here.
+Subscribe to updates from SPI Lasers here.

 If you enjoyed reading this article, why not register for future articles?